IraitzM/iraitzm/README.md

 ### Hi there 👋

+Welcome to my profile!
+Here you will find some of the repositories I do use to teach about different things, such as: containerization, nosql databases and distributed computing.

+Hope you enjoy it! 😄

 <!--
 **IraitzM/iraitzm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.